Dreamworld (Australia): 2010s

 On 29 November 2015, Two Female Tiger Cubs were born.
 Later named Akasha and Adira.
 On 26 December 2015, The Motorsports Experience, including the Brock Museum, Trackside Merchandise Outlet, Grid Burgers Food and Beverage as well as the Hot Wheels SideWinder opened as advertised.

 On 27 January 2016, Zombie Evilution closed to the public and would no longer operate as a laser tag arena, the attraction was still, however, utilised as a scare-maze for special events, such as Screamworld.
 On 9 February, Dreamworld welcomed two female white tiger cubs from Kagoshima City, in Japan.
 These two cubs were viewable in a quarantine enclosure located in front of the Zombie Evilution attraction.
 On 29 February, Tiger Island closed for refurbishment, the tiger cubs were still viewable in a new Tiger Cub Kindy area, located in Ocean Parade.
 Tiger Island reopened on 18 September 2016 and Cub Kindy was moved back to Tiger Island.

-In April 2016 a man fell out of the log ride when he stood up mid-ride; he was then run over by two more logs that passed, suffered cuts to his head and almost drowned.
+In April 2016, a man fell out of the log ride when he stood up mid-ride.
+He was then run over by two more logs, suffering cuts to his head and almost drowning.
 The ride was closed for two days after while it was investigated by Queensland authorities.
-The ride reopened shortly after.
-In October 2016, Kelly's Showdown and Jack's Watering Hole were permanently closed after most of the Gold Rush Country was blocked of to the public due to a fatal accident.
+In October 2016, Kelly's Showdown and Jack's Watering Hole were permanently closed after most of the Gold Rush Country was blocked off to the public due to a fatal accident.

+In October 2016, a malfunction of the Thunder River Rapids Ride resulted in the deaths of four park patrons.
+Because of that tragedy, the ride was permanently closed and demolished.
+Ardent Leisure was fined $3.6 million for its breaches of health and safety laws.

 In March 2019, Dreamworld announced that Wipeout, the park's oldest thrill ride, would be retired and dismantled, and will not re-open from its maintenance period.
 It was replaced with a shaded seating space for guests.